kamicane/elements/doc/elements.md

 ## nextSibling

-Exactly like [nextSiblings](#nextSiblings), except it only returns the first next sibling that matches the expression, if any given.
+Exactly like [nextSiblings](#nextSiblings), except it only returns the first next sibling that matches the expression, if any is given.

+### Returns

+- An `elements` instance with the first next sibling that matches the CSS expression, if any is given.

 ### Example